 Thursday, March 14, 2019, 1:30 – 3 P.M., 233B HUB-Robeson Center

 “Making AI Work: Machine and Deep Learning,” presented by C. Lee Giles, David Reese Professor of Information Sciences and Technology.

 Thursday, April 11, 2019, 1:30 – 3 P.M., 233B HUB-Robeson Center

-Health and cyberscience panel, featuring Todd Price, lecturer in information sciences and technology at Penn State Altoona; Keith Cheng, distinguished professor of pathology, Penn State College of Medicine; and Vasant Honavar, professor and Edward Frymoyer Chair of Information Sciences and Technology.
+AI in Healthcare: Benefits, Challenges, and Risks, featuring Todd Price, lecturer in information sciences and technology at Penn State Altoona; Keith Cheng, distinguished professor of pathology, Penn State College of Medicine; and Vasant Honavar, professor and Edward Frymoyer Chair of Information Sciences and Technology.

 Visit our Events page for more information on upcoming lectures and events offered by ICS.